saint-james-fr/strapi_ruby/README.md

 <% end %>
 ```

-Or you may want to handle specific errors like this also:
+Or you may want to handle specific errors like this:

 ```ruby
 # some_controller.rb